Our Story

 FaithBridge launched in 2007 as Cornerstone Family Services, initially funded through a grant from Mt.
 Bethel Church.
 That summer, we were excited to place our first four children.

 In 2008, we were able to expand our operation when Rick Jackson, the entrepreneur behind Jackson Healthcare, joined forces with us, becoming an investor and partner.
 The following year, FaithBridge Foster Care was officially established.
 Since then, we’ve grown into the largest Georgia-based and Christ-centered private child placing agency in the state.
-Over the past 15 years we have served nearly 2,000 children, and saw more than 1,000 reunifications and more than 350 adoptions.
+Since 2007 we have served more than 2,000 children, and saw more than 1,500 reunifications and more than 400 adoptions.

 As we continue to grow, our goal remains the same: to be a positive, Christ-centered change in foster care.
 Our plan is to equip local churches to be a foster care and adoption solution in their community.
 We believe that together we can reach these children and families with God’s life-changing love.